 Travel to Istanbul, Turkey

-Istanbul, the only city in the world on two continents.
+Istanbul is the only city in the world on two continents.
 There is the European part and the Asian part.
 Divided by the Bosporus it connects the sea of Marmara with the Black Sea.
-Once the capital of the Roman and Ottoman Empire, now the biggest city in Turkey (but not the capital).
+Once the capital of the Roman and Ottoman Empires, now the biggest city in Turkey (but not the capital).

-I had travelled briefly to Istanbul many years ago.
+In the past, I visited Istanbul briefly many years ago.
 It was early spring and as I planned to move to Turkey, I only visited the Blue Mosque once and didn’t do any sightseeing.

 Read more: Roadtrip to the ruins of Knidos, Turkey

-I wanted to see the Hagia Sofia church/mosque, see the blue mosque again, explore more of the streets of Istanbul and eat out as much as possible.
+I wanted to see the Hagia Sofia church/mosque, see the Blue Mosque again, explore more of the streets of Istanbul and eat out as much as possible.
 As soon as I settled in my hotel in Istanbul I fell in love with the city.

 I am not religious but I like to learn about different cultures and customs of people.
 Learning about Islam and Ramadan is valuable to me as a person as it helps me to connect with people.

-In Muslim religion, adults have to fast each year for a period of 30 days.
-You are not allowed to eat or drink anything from sun rise to sun set.
+In the Muslim religion, adults have to fast each year for a period of 30 days.
+You are not allowed to eat or drink anything from sunrise to sunset.
 The fast of the day is broken by Iftar, a shared meal with friends or family.
 The whole period of fasting ends with Eid.
 The 3-day feast to celebrate the end of Ramadan.

 No. Only if you’re a Muslim of a certain age, you have to fast.
 Children and elderly people are excluded.
-If there is a reason why fasting would be bad for your health, you do not have to participate. (for example pregnant woman, top athletes or travellers).
+If there is a reason why fasting would be bad for your health, you do not have to participate. (for example pregnant women, top athletes, or travelers).

 Travel to Istanbul during Ramadan

 Although I had no doubt in my mind that it would not be a problem for me to travel to Istanbul during Ramadan as a non-Muslim, I did wonder what it would be like.

 I noticed long lines of people waiting outside, to take away dinner.
 Some shops had prepared boxes of food and it was crowded as if they were giving them away.

 Breaking the fast: Iftar